thecrazymonkey/tuya-homeassistant/README.md

     host: //ip of device
     local_key: //localKey
     device_id: //devId
-    id: //switch id. leave blank if only one switch
+    id: //switch id.
+Remove line if only one switch
 ```

 Example: